 - FAIR principles

-The lecture is intended for graduate students attending a Masters programme in engineering science (mach, kyb, fmt, math, tema, mecha, SimTech).
+The lecture is intended for graduate students attending a Master's program in engineering science (mach, kyb, fmt, math, tema, mecha, SimTech).
 Interested students of other fields of studies are also welcome.
 Moreover, the course is offered as FÜSQ (fachübergreifende Schlüsselqualifikation).

 - 2 semester hours per week (SWS)